(Last update 7th Feb 2019)

 Speed optimizations for MP4 and H265 formats, even when there is no hardware encoder available.

 Added support for Rec2020 on automatic conversions between YUV and RGB (now you can choose between 601, 709, and 2020 in mConfig->MasterFormats->YUV color space )

 Added support for NVidia RTX family.

-Added support for new Mistika-Storage models, also with QOS capabilities (realtime systems are prioritized).
+Added support for new Mistika-Storage models, also with QOS capabilities where realtime systems are prioritized.
 Permits to build a “SAN in a box” in cost efficient manner, using 32G Fibre Channel or SAS 48Gb (both initiator and target modes are supported).
 Support both rotational disks and NVMe raids.
-Realtime performance up to 8K 60p 10bit uncompressed, even with traditonal 7.2K rpm disks, and even in raid6.
+Realtime performance up to 8K 60p 10bit uncompressed, even with traditonal 7.2K rpm disks, and even if they are protected in raid6.

-New features - mConfig (For Mistika Ultima on linux, the next features are not available for Mistika Boutique ):
+New features - mConfig (For Mistika Ultima on linux only, the next features are not available for Mistika Boutique ):

 Improved MultiGPU support :

 New “Mistika Copilot” function (experimental support), to create an Assistant style seat on second GPU.
 Now you can install a second GPU and attach a monitor, keyboard and mouse to it, then have an assistant operator working on it.
 It works without interfering with the main seat and with no extra license cost.
 It can be used for a local operator or for having a remote session using the second seat, without interfering with the main seat..